ZenMagick/ZenMagick/plugins/cron/Readme.txt

 You can also execute cron jobs manually on the command line:
 [path-to-php]/php [path-to-zen-cart]/zenmagick/plugins/request/cron/cron.cli

-NOTE: The PHP CLI file does *not* have a .php extension to hide it from the loader (ZMLoader).
+NOTE: The PHP CLI file does *not* have a .php extension to hide it from the class loader.

 There should be only one cron job required that triggers the plugin once every minute.